 The Stitches For a Crochet Rectangle

-To crochet this rectangle, you will need to know how to half double crochet (hdc) The hdc is a basic crochet stitch that is easy to master.
-You will also need to know how to single crochet and single crochet in the back loop.
+You will also need to know how to single crochet and single crochet in the back loop to make this square.
 The sc back loop may be the one part of the pattern you’d like to go over before you begin crocheting a rectangle.

 Crochet Stitches for Rectangle Pattern